Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### Geometry:
 A collection of computational geometry functions (for points, lines, line segments, vectors, and polygons) written in Python.
 Includes Graham's Scan algorithm for finding the convex hull of a set of points.

+### BitManipulation:
+A collection of bit manipulation functions written in Python.
+Most functions are written to be used as a faster alternative to a boolean array.